 These moments of wonder and communion bring me back year after year.

 During the dry season, whether artificial or natural, watering holes are my favorite place for game viewing.
 They are often an epicenter of animal interaction.
-You just have to be patient enough to wait for something to show up.
+You must be patient enough to wait for something to show up.

 A small breeding herd alerted by the sound of the motor appeared, fast-walking out of the bush in single file, trumpeting in short, expressive bursts.